Antoine-62/Advanced-Internet-Applications-laboratory-jQuery/README.md

 * The addClass method will add a class to selected element
 * The removeClasss method will remove a class to selected element
-* The toggleClass method toggles between adding and removinga class to selected element
+* The toggleClass method toggles between adding and removing a class to selected element

 ### Question 8